Grants and Awards

 BAF offers one grant round per year.
 In exceptional circumstances, Out of Round Grant Applications may be considered.

-You may not nominate for a specific Named Award; general applications are accepted from eligible artists, the allocation of which is decided by the Foundation.
+General applications are accepted from eligible artists, the allocation of awards are decided by the Foundation.

-- Ballarat Lyric Theatre Award – performing arts/music theatre
+- BLOC and Ballarat Lyric Theatre Award for performing arts/musical theatre

-- Craig Revel Horwood Award – contemporary dance/choreography
+- Craig Revel Horwood Award for Contemporary Dance and Choreography

-- Rotary Club of Ballarat South Award – visual or performing artists
+- Rotary Club of Ballarat South Award for Visual and Performing Arts

-- Federation University Australia Award – emerging artists dedicated to creating positive change in the cultural life of Ballarat.
+- Federation University Award for emerging artists dedicated to creating positive change in the cultural life of Ballarat

 All the above Named Grants are awarded at the discretion of the Grants Panel and are awarded to exceptional applicants in the relevant arts category.